Skip to Main Content

 Easter is one of my favorite holidays!
 I love spring time, the weather, the flowers, everything is new and fresh!
 Growing up Easter eggs hunts were the highlight of spring.
 Whether it was at church, family, or the local community coming together egg hunts were a favorite of mine growing up

 Now I look at these events as opportunities for everyone to come together and have fun and by everyone I mean EVERYONE.
 Running around grabbing hidden eggs filled with candy may not be possible for every child but every child deserves the joy of Easter festivities.
-I’ve come up with some ideas I’ve used with my therapy kiddos in the past that may help with planning your upcoming Easter egg hunt.
+I’ve come up with some ideas I’ve used with my therapy kiddos in the past that may help with planning your upcoming inclusive Easter egg hunt.

 not all kids eat candy